Skip to main content

 Usage considerations

 • Use List Stores after creation to verify that the store has been registered successfully.
+The response includes the non-linear index configurations (HNSW parameters, k-d tree) for each store.

 • Stores are persistent until explicitly removed using Drop Store.